Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 To truly be alphabetical, we might want to order by MatchID then Team Initials.

     SELECT *
-    FROM WorldCupPlayers
+    FROM players
-    ORDER BY MatchID ASC, Team Initials ASC;
+    ORDER BY TeamInitials ASC, PlayerName ASC;

 > ## Challenge
 >